 Domingue et al (2016) Chenodeoxycholic Acid Requires Activation of EGFR, EPAC and Ca2+ to Stimulate CFTR-dependent Cl-Secretion in Human Colonic T84 Cells.
 American Journal of Physiology - Cell Physiology PMID: 27558159

 Do you know of a great paper that uses GGTI 298 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for GGTI 298